Overall ranking: Came 76th out of 126 in the Complete University Guide for 2016.

 Nightlife: The party capital of the south coast, known as London-by-the-Sea.
 Legendary clubbing scene in town.
 On campus there are some small students' union bars and a couple of balls a year.

-Notable societies: Scan through the list of tempting options here, from the Brighton Panthers Dance Squad to cheerleading, hula-hooping, major noob gaming and radio production.
+Notable societies: A host of tempting groups- from the Brighton Panthers Dance Squad to cheerleading, hula-hooping, major noob gaming and radio production.

-Glittering alumni: Helen Chadwick, artist; Jo Whiley, Radio 1 presenter; Norman Cook, known as Fatboy Slim; Keith Tyson and Rachel Whitehead, Turner Prize winners; Julien Macdonald, fashion designer.
+Glittering alumni: Natasha Khan (Bat for Lashes), Helen Chadwick, artist; Jo Whiley, Radio 1 presenter; Norman Cook, known as Fatboy Slim; Keith Tyson and Rachel Whitehead, Turner Prize winners; Julien Macdonald, fashion designer.